-Vandalism (see Board policy ECA) - Willful damage or the attempt to cause damage to real or personal property belonging to the district, staff or students.
+Vandalism (JCDS Board policy ECA) - Willful damage or the attempt to cause damage to real or personal property belonging to the district, staff or students.

 First Offense: Restitution.
-Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

-estitution.
-In-school suspension, 1-180 days out-of-school suspension, or expulsion. -- --
+Principal/Student conference, detention, in-school suspension, 1-180 days out-of-schoo l suspension, or exp oulsion.
+Subsequent Offense: Restitution.
+1 In-school suspensio n, 1-180 days out-of-scho ol suspensio on, or expulsion on.

-Weapons (see Board Policy JFCJ)
+Weapons (JCDS Board Policy JFCJ) -